 Can you make lump sum repayments with an offset mortgage?

-Because they have a variable interest rate, you can make lump sum repayments to an offset mortgage whenever you like.
+Because they have a variable rate, you can make lump sum repayments to an offset mortgage whenever you like.
 They’ll permanently reduce the amount owing and the interest you’re charged each time.
 They also mean you’ll repay the mortgage earlier, further reducing your overall interest paid.

 However, once you’ve made a lump sum repayment you can’t draw it down again like you can with a revolving credit mortgage.
 If you need to borrow the lump sum again in the future, you’ll have to apply for a new mortgage and pay the associated fees for doing so.